wba6/wba6/README.md

 - 👯 I’m looking to collaborate on **any related to graphics programming that I can learn from**

-- 🤝 I’m looking for help with **anything I am knowlege able about**
+- 🤝 I’m looking for help with **anything I am knowledgeable about**

 <h3 align="left">Connect with me:</h3>
 <p align="left">